ElmWer/pyLEC/README.md

     does not overlap with any given point and whose center is lying in the convex hull of the points.

-    Hint: The LEC is centered at the a Voronoi vertice of the polygon which
+    Hint: The LEC is centered at the Voronoi vertice of the polygon which
     (1) is located within the polygon and
     (2) has the largest shortest distance to the polygon